Tewodros01/Song_Frontend/README.md

 3. **Updating a Song**: Click on the "Edit" button next to a song to modify its details.

-4. **Deleting a Song**: Click on the "Edit" button next to a song to remove it from the database.
+4. **Deleting a Song**: Click on the "Delete" button next to a song to remove it from the database.

 ## Contributions

-Contributions to the Song CRUD App are welcome!
+Contributions to the frontend of the Song CRUD App are welcome!
 If you find any bugs, have feature requests, or want to contribute code, please feel free to open an issue or submit a pull request on GitHub.

 ## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).